 (For more information regarding the selection of a media player, contact our sales team!)

 When it comes to making a software choice for digital signage, it is important to avoid software that doesn’t fit your needs.
-The main thing to consider is what you need the software to do, and how you plan on accessing it.
-Thankfully, we at Doohly provide both media player software and a CMS software solution in an all in one package.
+The main thing to consider is what you need it to do, and how you plan on accessing it.
+Thankfully, we at Doohly provide both media player software and a CMS software solution in an all-in-one package.